Unilever joins Europe's food top table

-LONDON Long the laggard among Europe's food groups, Unilever (ULVR.L) is finally earning a place at the top table as far as investors are concerned by grinding out consistent results.
+LONDON, Aug 10 Long the laggard among Europe's food groups, Unilever is finally earning a place at the top table as far as investors are concerned by grinding out consistent results.

-Although the Anglo-Dutch group's profitability still lags shareholder favourite Nestle NESN.VX, it has overtaken French group Danone (DANO.PA) on that score and its shares now trade at a ratio to earnings not far short of its Swiss rival.
+Although the Anglo-Dutch group's profitability still lags shareholder favourite Nestle, it has overtaken French group Danone on that score and its shares now trade at a ratio to earnings not far short of its Swiss rival.

 Marathon-running chief executive Paul Polman set out for the long haul when he took over 3-1/2 years ago, abandoning short term financial targets that had played havoc with planning.